 Here are 4 key guidelines to keeping bearded dragons together:

-1. Keep them in a large enclosure.
+1. Keep them in large housing.
+(Latest review on bearded dragon tanks.)

 2. Provide multiple basking spots and surface area that does not force competing with each other.
 Reptiles can notice subtle differences of height and placement of rocks and branches, access to a basking spot that elevates over the others that would escape our attention.
 Provide multiple basing spots with varying height will allow them to adjust themselves at different heights without competing.